zextras/tech-doc/source/carbonio/release/upgrade243.rst

    follow directions in :ref:`pg-upgrade` before upgrading |product|

 #.
 If you want to upgrade the OS, you **must** upgrade PostgreSQL as
-   well, because PostgreSQL 12 is not supported in either Ubuntu 22.04 or RHEL 9.
+   well, since PostgreSQL 12 is not supported in either Ubuntu 22.04 or RHEL 9.
 This is the most time-consuming resource, because you need to carry out multiple tasks.
 Please refer to Section :ref:`os-upgrade` for directions.